 After graduating from George Washington University in 1967, he was then drafted into the U.S. Army and served for two years, including a year in the Vietnam War.
 After his military service, he earned an MA in history from GWU in 1971.

-He teaches U.S. history at Lord Fairfax Community College in Warrenton, Virginia, and lives in Middleburg, Virginia.
+He taught U.S. history at Lord Fairfax Community College in Warrenton, Virginia from 2008-2015, and lives in Middleburg, Virginia.

 Awards and Recognition

 - Vietnam Veterans of America Excellence in the Arts Award, 2011